Kirlac/dbfh-game-studio/README.md

 The application currently has a functional framework providing the application layout as well as a set of different themes: a Desert Bus theme based on the [Desert Bus website](https://desertbus.org) and five themes based on each of the Desert Bus shift banners (Dawn Guard, Alpha Flight, Night Watch, Zeta Shift and Omega Shift).

 No game editors are currently implemented.
-The "This or That" editor is a work in progress and the others do not even have a placeholder page yet.
+The "This or That" editor is a work in progress and the others only have an empty placeholder page.
 There is a placeholder page for the game player, but it has no functionality and just displays the JSON representation of a placeholder game.

 ## Technology